motiullahsajit/complete-shop/README.md

 ## Details

 - Ecommerce shop
-- Shoping cart is added
+- Shopping cart is added
 - All the state are managed with Redux

 ## Technology used in front-end